RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

     Used only if a new time sereies is created.
 Ignored When adding samples to an existing time series.

- - `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for data.
+ - `CHUNK_SIZE` _size_ - Memory size, in bytes, allocated for data.
 Must be a multiple of 8.

     Used only if a new time sereies is created.
 Ignored When adding samples to an existing time series.

     If not specified: set to 4096.

- - `ON_DUPLICATE` _policy_ - overwrite key and database configuration for [DUPLICATE_POLICY](https://redis.io/docs/stack/timeseries/configuration/#duplicate_policy) (policy for handling samples with identical timestamps).
+ - `ON_DUPLICATE` _policy_ - Overwrite key and database configuration for [DUPLICATE_POLICY](https://redis.io/docs/stack/timeseries/configuration/#duplicate_policy) (policy for handling samples with identical timestamps).
 One of the following values:
    - `BLOCK` - an error will occur for any out of order sample
    - `FIRST` - ignore any newly reported value
    - `LAST` - override with the newly reported value